Skip to content

 The ldapsearch utility is a very efficient way to troubleshoot broken LDAP access and / or configuration issues.

-ldapsearch is provided by the ldap-utils package on Ubuntu LTS and openldap-clients on RHEL / CentOS 7.
+ldapsearch is provided by the ldap-utils package on Ubuntu LTS and openldap-clients on RHEL.

 When detecting an LDAP communication problem, the Session Manager issues a customized ldapsearch command line in the OSM logs.
 These command lines can be copied from the logs and run verbatim to help the administrator identify the issue.